Mobicip Review: Quick Expert Summary

 Mobicip’s web filtering lets you easily manage the websites your child can access online by setting permissions for websites in 15+ predefined content categories including Alcohol and Addiction, Games, Mature and Adult, Shopping, Social, and more.
 I really like how it automatically turns on some of these categories based on the age of your kid, so you don’t have to customize it if you don’t want to.

-Mobicip uses advanced AI and machine learning to scan web pages in real time, taking into account both the content and context.
+It’s really great that Mobicip uses advanced AI and machine learning to scan web pages in real time, taking into account both the content and context.
 This allows Mobicip’s filters to keep up with the new content that’s constantly being put up on the web.

 Mobicip’s web filtering worked really well during my testing, blocking all of the web pages in restricted categories that I tried to access on my child’s device.
 It worked on Chrome, Edge, and Firefox, and even while browsing in private (incognito mode).
 No web filter is perfect though, so I like that when your child attempts to visit a blocked website, Mobicip allows them to request access from you directly within the app.
-If you approve of their request, the website will then be automatically added to a whitelist, so it’ll always be accessible to them in the future.
+If you approve their request, the website will then be automatically added to a whitelist, so it’ll always be accessible to them in the future.

 Mobicip also lets you filter web content by adding specific sites to a blacklist or whitelist.
 There’s even a unique “Whitelist only mode” that you can enable to only allow access to the websites you specify.
 This can be a good option for parents with very young children, whose internet usage you may want to restrict to a few specific websites as you ease their entry into the online world.